sesh/fitlek/README.md

 ### Usage

 Right now, the easiest way to create a new workout for yourself if to clone the repo and run the script.
-The only requirement is `requests`, so if you already have a recent version installed you may not need `pipenv`.
+There are no requirements other than a modern version pf Python 3 (tested with 3.8).

 ```
 > git clone https://github.com/sesh/fitlek.git
 > cd fitlek
-> pipenv install
-> pipenv run python fitlek.py --duration=30:00 --target-pace=04:00 --username="your-garmin-connect-username" --password="your-garmin-connect-password"
+> python3 fitlek.py --duration=30:00 --target-pace=04:00 --username="your-garmin-connect-username" --password="your-garmin-connect-password"
 ```

 Running the above should result in a new workout that looks something like this: